Transports Week In Review - Activity Declines During The Pre-Christmas Week

 Demand Trends

-Key demand-based indicators that are monitored include Class I rail traffic, trucking industry tonnage, shipments, and loads, air cargo tonnage, container shipping line twenty-foot equivalent units, TEUs, North America seaport TEUs, shipping lane port calls, North America cross-border trade, and freight rates for most of these indicators.
+Key demand-based indicators that are monitored include Class I rail traffic, trucking industry tonnage, shipments, and loads, air cargo tonnage, container shipping line twenty-foot equivalent units, North America seaport TEUs, shipping lane port calls, North America cross-border trade, and freight rates for most of these indicators.

 U.S. & Canada Class I Rail Traffic - Carloads & Intermodal Units Carried